 Jobs: Livable wages, available jobs, and the job training they require are critical in our shifting economy where high-tech jobs have replaced or brought many manufacturing and blue-collar jobs to the point of extinction.
 This means that:

 Housing: Access to affordable, quality housing is essential to maintaining a minimum quality of life.
 This means that:

 Prison Reform: Incarceration without rehabilitation is simply revenge.
 This means that:

-Covid Relief: Until this overarching problem is dealt with, we have little opportunity to achieve any of the above.
+CoVID Relief: Until the pandemic has fully subsided or an endemic phase reached, we have little opportunity to achieve any of the above.
 This means that: